 - Place the sunflower oil in the pot and allow to come to heat then add the bacon lardons and fry gently for a few minutes before adding the onion and garlic and frying for a couple more minutes.

-- Stir for 5 minutes then add the smoked paprika, stir for another minute.
+- Add the smoked paprika, stir for another minute.

 - Add the drained chickpeas and stir around so that they are coated in the onions, garlic & paprika.

 - Now add your tomatoes and/or special sauce along with the water.